 For that reason, you need to contribute at least 20% of your income to your retirement plan.
 The only way for most people to do that is through a 401(k) plan at work.

 Let’s look at another example.
-Let’s the same financial profile from the last example, but instead of making a 6% contribution, you instead contribute 20% of your salary.
-The employer match will remain a 3%, giving you a combined annual contribution of 23% of your income.
+Let’s have the same financial profile from the last example, but instead of making a 6% contribution, you instead contribute 20% of your salary.
+The employer match will remain at 3%, giving you a combined annual contribution of 23% of your income.

 What will your retirement look like by age 65?